sonamcc/Casestudy/README.md

 Step 1: Click on the SonarQubeServer and click on connect.

 Step 2: Open Git Bash and go to the directory which has the Key downloaded.
 If you don’t have the key downloaded, create a key pair and download the .pem file for the key.
-Since, I have the key downloaded in Downloads directory, I used the following commands: cd Download dir AMsonarqube.pem* ssh -i "AMjsonarqube.pem" ec2-user@ec2-98-80-223-40.compute-1.amazonaws.com
+Since, I have the key downloaded in Downloads directory, I used the following commands: cd Download dir SCsonarqube.pem* ssh -i "SCsonarqube.pem" ec2-user@ec2-98-80-223-40.compute-1.amazonaws.com

 Step 3: Now, in order to install java run the following commands: